 Because oral conscious sedation is stronger than nitrous oxide, it’s generally recommended for those with more moderate levels of dental anxiety.
 Additionally, we may recommend for those who have:

 If a patient is extremely afraid of the dentist, or if they want to have multiple procedures completed in a single appointment to save time, IV sedation is an ideal choice.
 A sedative is administered directly into the bloodstream, causing a patient to become deeply sedated almost instantly.
-During the appointment, our team can actually adjust a patient’s sedation level in real time to ensure they feel completely comfortable every single moment.
+During the appointment, our team can actually adjust a patient’s sedation level in real-time to ensure they feel completely comfortable every single moment.
+Keep reading to learn more about IV sedation and what to expect from your treatment.

 With safe, reliable, and effective sedation dentistry in McMinnville, we can help you get the relaxing dental experience you deserve.
 However, it’s likely that you have some questions that need answers before you’re comfortable pursuing dental sedation for your next visit.
 For your convenience, we’ve gathered some of the most common questions we get about sedation dentistry below so you can learn more.
 If you don’t see the information you’re looking for, don’t hesitate to give us a call!